mcjkurz/qhchina-web/docs/word_embeddings/index.md

 - Target words and labels
 - Temporal word mappings
 - All other model parameters from the parent class

-Note: The combined corpus is NOT saved to reduce file size.

 **Parameters:**
 - `path` (str): Path to save the model file.